mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 1. ... floods the market with goods, rendering the cargo brought by the player characters worthless.
 2. ... attempts to undercut the player characters, taking whatever job or mercenary ticket they are on away from them.
 3. ... spreads rumors about the characters, turning allies against them.
-4. ... informs the characters’ enemies about their resources and skills.
+4. ... informs the characters' enemies about their resources and skills.
-5. ... sabotages the characters’ ship or equipment.
+5. ... sabotages the characters' ship or equipment.
 6. ... spies on the characters and waits for them to do something illegal or embarrassing that he can capitalise on.

 EENCOUNTERSNCOUNTERS ANDAND D DANGERSANGERS ENCOUNTERS AND DANGERS